otsob/posemir/benchmark/README.md

 Running the benchmarks requires setting the environment variable `BENCHMARK_DATA_PATH` to the absolute path of the directory `benchmark/benches/data` inside this repository.

+The benchmarks are implemented using [criterion](https://github.com/bheisler/criterion.rs) and [cargo-criterion](https://github.com/bheisler/cargo-criterion).
+To run the benchmarks, execute `cargo criterion` inside this directory (`benchmark`).

 The benchmarks data set sizes can be set with the following envinronment variables:

 - `BENCHMARK_DATASET_MIN_SIZE`: minimum size of datasets to use